BiDAlab/GeneticAlgorithm/README.md

 ## <a name="parameters">Parameters</a>

-This section defines the input parameters of the Feature-Selector Genetic Algorithm:
+This section defines the input parameters of the Feature-Selector Genetic Algorithm class:

 |Parameter|Value|Default|Definition|
 |-------------|:-------------:|:-----:|:-----:|